 Here are some following dog behaviors that owners find harmful or annoying.
 Feel free to tell us what other behaviors you have dealt with and how you solved them.

 Barking and howling – Excessive barking and howling can be annoying for both of you and your neighbors.
-So, we suggest putting a stop on this kind of behavior as soon as possible.
+So, we suggest putting a stop to this kind of behavior as soon as possible.

 Digging – Some dogs really just love to dig, it’s natural to them.
 However, if your carpets or your garden are getting destroyed because they continue digging, you’ll have to train your dogs to stop.